 Remember to clear any unwanted portions of the mortgage calculator, otherwise the results will not be accurate.
 For example, if you want to refinance, there won’t be a down payment involved, so make sure you leave that space blank.

-If you would like to discuss your financing options, give us a call at (800) 722-7172, use our free, no obligation mortgage approval form or our contact form.
-We’d be glad to have a small part in making your dream home come true.
+If you would like to discuss your financing options, give me a call at (800) 722-7172, use our free, no obligation mortgage approval form or our contact form.
+I would be glad to have a small part in making your dream home come true.